usgs/strec/README.md

  This library and set of tools was created to provide functionality to determine automatically type of an earthquake (subduction zone interface, active crustal shallow, stable continental region, etc.), as well as the focal mechanism.
+For background and detailed information on the implementation of this software, go to the <a href="#background">Background</a> section at the bottom of the page.

 TOOLS
 =====